-The school will ensure a sufficient number of staff complete Manging Medicines in Schools training before they can administer medication to pupils.
+The school will ensure a sufficient number of staff complete 'Managing Medicines in Schools Competency Test' training before they can administer medication to pupils.
 The school will also ensure that other staff who may occasionally need to administer a medicine are instructed and guided in the procedures adopted by the school by the person who has completed the Managing Medicines course.
 Staff given instruction by the Lead for Medicines MUST complete a competency test and achieve a score of 100% in order to administer medication.

-Supply and locum staff will be given appropriate instruction and guidance in order to support the pupils with medical needs in their care.
 All school staff are trained annually to administer an auto-injector and asthma inhaler in an emergency.

 A record of all training must be maintained to show the date of training for each member of staff and when repeat or refresher training is required.

-The school will ensure that the staff who administer medicine for specific chronic conditions are trained to administer those specific medicines, for example, Diabetes (insulin) Epilepsy (midazolam).
+The school will ensure that the staff who administer medicine for specific chronic conditions are trained to administer those specific medicines, for example, Diabetes (insulin) Epilepsy (midazolam)..
 Training in the administration of these specific medicines is arranged via the school nurse.